sftpplus/sftpplus-docs/src/doc_source/guides/testing.rst

 Validate server configuration
 -----------------------------

-When the configuration changes are done from within the Local Manager the changes are validated whey they are applied.
+When the configuration changes are done from within the Web Manager the changes are validated whey they are applied.
 Invalid changes are not applied.